OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-CIBA-1_ID1.md

 * the requirement to convey the Authentication Context Request that was performed by an OpenID Provider to a Client to enable a appropriate client management of customer conduct risk.
 * the requirement for clients to assert a pre-existing customer relationship by asserting a customer identity claim as part of the CIBA flow.

-## Open Banking Brasil security provisions
+## Open Banking Brasil CIBA Security provisions

 ### Introduction

-Open Banking Brasil has a requirement to address privacy considerations that were identified but not addressed in the [FAPI-1-Advanced] final specification without imposing additional requirements on Authorisation Servers being proposed in [FAPI-2-Baseline].
+Open Banking Brasil has a requirement to adopt Client [Initiated Back Channel Authentication][CIBA] as a means of enabling decoupled authentication work flows.
 In addition this profile describes the specific scope, acr and client management requirements necessary to support the wider Open Banking Brasil ecosystem.

 As a profile of the OAuth 2.0 Authorization Framework, this document mandates the following for the Brasil Open Banking Security profile.